Voxco logo white

 If your confidence level happens to be different, there are multiple tools available on the internet which can help you calculate your z-score.

-You can use the following formula to manually calculate your sample size:
+You can use the following formula to calculate your sample size manually:

-Understanding sample size: How to ensure your survey delivers better results ethics
+Understanding sample size: How to ensure your survey delivers better results Predictive Analytics

 This formula can be used if your population size is very large or unknown.